 “D or Die” is the title of the Vitamin D chapter in the Muscadine Magic book.
 It’s not hyperbole.
-Especially in the age of C0v1d.

 According to my research, Vitamin D can prevent many types of cancer, reduce pain, strengthen the immune system, and fight disease, including viral infections.